haxtheweb/edtechjoker/draft-outline.md

 - Future / bleeding edge capabilities (css modules just landing, json modules on the way)
 - Vanilla VS LitElement vs others, lots of examples and asking to identify platform vs convention in each
 - Discussion of syntactical sugar using jQuery as an example of LitElement using sugar vs a real convention
-## Homework
-- Reading 1: Let's Build web components (understanding the spec) - https://dev.to/bennypowers/lets-build-web-components-part-1-the-standards-3e85
-- Reading 2: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
-- Find a "CTA" or Call To Action button that is for React, then Angular, then Vue, then a web component based solution.
- - What is similar in how they are built?
-What is duplicate effort?
-What is different / unique to the library / framework in question?
- - Write a blog post on dev.to about this experience, answering these questions.

-# Week 4: Project 1: Starting the "OMG I CAN'T BELIEVE THIS GOES INTO JUST A button", CTA button
-## Tues: Sizing up our own atom
 - Buttons are common atoms within an atomic design pattern
 - https://bradfrost.com/blog/post/atomic-web-design/ - resource for what is atomic design
 - Examples for discussion on screen